lb-/moment-helpers/README.md

 # Moment Helpers

+**Notice**

+As of February 2018, this project will no longer be updated.

+---

 A set of helpers that closely follows the [Moment.js](http://momentjs.com/) api giving you easy access to formatting and other utilities.

 Implemented helpers: